 Chemotherapy, Targeted Molecular Therapy, and Immunotherapy

 Our understanding of cancer, including how genetics contribute to the disease, is advancing rapidly.
+We offer a variety of personalized cancer therapies, including immunotherapy and targeted molecular therapies, to treat your cancer more effectively.
 We can now use genetic testing to predict who will respond to a certain treatment.
 The goal is to match each patient with the best drug for a particular tumor.
-(For more about this process, see Moores Cancer Center's

 Colectomy tutorial, EmmiPrep®